Calling Python from Seq¶

 ¶

-Seq programs can contains functions that will be executed by Python via pydef
+Seq programs can contain functions that will be executed by Python via pydef

 :